wandersonwhcr/k8s-examples/rabbitmq/README.md

 `User` resource uses `spec.importCredentialsSecret` source to initialize `USER-user-credentials` credentials secret.
-When source secret is changed, credentials secret will be not changed even if you change `User` resource (like described in RabbitMQ documentation).
+When source secret is changed, credentials secret will be not changed even if you change `User` resource (contrary to what is written in RabbitMQ documentation).
 To improve reliability, you SHOULD create `USER-user-credentials` secret with `username` and `password` data and RabbitMQ will use it and not change it.
 When `User-user-credentials` secret changes, RabbitMQ Topology Operator will update credentials in cluster.

 ### Topology Dependencies